j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 ### 1. Create a project".<br>
 Note the project number and project ID. <br>
-We will need this for the rest fo the lab.<br>
+We will need this for the rest fo the lab.

 ### 2. Grant yourself security admin role<br>
 This is needed for the networking setup.<br>
 Go to Cloud IAM and through the UI, grant yourself security admin role.

 ### 3. Grant yourself Organization Policy Administrator at an Organization level<br>
 This is needed to set project level policies<br>
 In the UI, set context to organization level (instead of project)<br>
 Go to Cloud IAM and through the UI, grant yourself Organization Policy Administrator at an Organization level.<br>
 Don't forget to set the project back to the project you created in Step 1 above in the UI.

 ### 4. Create 3 user accounts<br>
 Go To admin.google.com...<br>
 * Click on 'Add a user'<br>